 In isolation, the amount of work completed in one Milestone isn’t very helpful.
 Factors outside your control – a sick teammate, an unexpected bug – are bound to pop up.
 Life happens.
 Viewing work completed over time, however, becomes a valuable piece of insight.

 Let’s get to the details of how to calculate team velocity in Agile.

 Agile development deals mainly with story point estimates.
 Story points involve relative estimation as their sole role is to compare tasks in relation to other activities.

 For example, let's say in Sprint 1, a team completes a user story with 3 points, a story with 2 points, and a story with 5 points, totaling 10 points.
 They had originally committed to a 5 point story that they didn't complete, so it doesn't get included.
 In the second Sprint, the team completes 11 points.
 In the third Sprint, the team completes 9 points.
 At this point, the team's velocity is 10.

 When calculating velocity, only include user stories that are complete.
 Incomplete Users Stories should be carried into the next sprint.

 Team Velocity = Average Number of Story Points Delivered Per Sprint

-Increase Visibility: To maintain collective team accountability, visibility is key.
-Wherever you are tracking production progress, make sure that everyone is able to access that information and encourage them to document what’s necessary in order to keep velocity at top speed.
+- Increase visibility: To maintain collective team accountability, visibility is key.
+Wherever you’re tracking production progress, make sure that everyone is able to access that information and encourage them to document what’s necessary in order to keep velocity at top speed.

-Don’t Skip The Retrospective: When a sprint ends, it’s easy to want to move on to the next thing immediately.
-However, without a retrospective, there is a higher chance of poor practices enduring, which will continue to slow down how fast your team can move forward.
+- Don’t skip the retrospective: When a sprint ends, it’s easy to want to move on to the next thing immediately.
+However, without a retrospective, there’s a higher chance of poor practices enduring, which will continue to slow down how fast your team can move forward.
 This is another opportunity for your team to share the responsibility and maintain an open line of communication.